Saturday, December 30, 2017

 "There are, as I see it, ten central propositions in the Humanist philosophy: First, Humanism believes in a naturalistic metaphysics or attitude toward the universe that considers all forms of the supernatural as myth; and that regards Nature as the totality of being and as a constantly changing system of matter and energy which exists independently of any mind or consciousness.
 Second, Humanism, drawing especially upon the laws and facts of science, believes man is an evolutionary product of the Nature of which he is part; that his mind is indivisibly conjoined with the functioning of his brain; and that as an inseparable unity of body and personality he can have no conscious survival after death.”

 It is interesting to note how the author of this book capitalizes the word nature.
 This could be interpreted to have religious connotations.
-It could even be argued that atheists themselves belong to a religion to which they themselves are their own gods.
+It can even be argued that atheists themselves belong to a religion to which they themselves are their own gods.
 After all, there are atheist churches.
 There are atheist missionaries.
 There are evangelistic atheists who preach their worldview as being the truth.
 There are atheist circles that consider others who disagree with them as being heretical.
 Atheism is clearly a belief system with religious tendencies.

 Notice how the quotation above presupposes the validity of scientism, which is the belief that all truth is determined by the science laboratory.
 However, this view is refuted because there are many truths that exist beyond the realm of science (view full article).
-Faith and reason walk together.
 How can atheists be so quick to claim that there is no supernatural realm when they have no tangible evidence ruling in favor of their verdict?
 If we reduce the thinking processes of the human mind to being random chemical reflexes, then we have no legitimate reason to believe the claims of atheism because we would not be able to trust our own thoughts.
 Selfhood would be an empty illusion!

 Life without God is meaningless.
 If the universe came into existence by mere coincidence, and we just so happened to have evolved from a different species of primate forefathers over a period of several billion years, then it would follow that human life has no intrinsic value.
 The inevitable consequence of eliminating God from the equation of life would be that we possessed no more dignity than the soil, rocks, or other components which constitute the physical and chemical composition of this planet.
 The universe itself most certainly has no compassion for life.
 Time would simply progress as we wait for the natural, appointed termination of our physical existence.
 No afterlife means having no ultimate sense of purpose or fulfillment.